Facts about Azerbaijan

 Key International Trade Partners

-The European Union is Azerbaijan’s most important trading partner.
+The European Union remains Azerbaijan’s most important trading partner, with Italy continuing to be the leading destination.

 Trade Relations between Germany and Azerbaijan

-Economic relations between Germany and Azerbaijan are stable and offer further growth potential.
+Economic relations between Germany and Azerbaijan are stable and offer further potential for development.

 Business and Investment Environment